[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 Other people believe affirmations are silly New Age nonsense with zero scientific evidence backing them up.
 They’ll tell you that there’s no such thing as magic, and your thoughts don’t “jump out” into the universe.
 They’ll say you don’t shape or “manifest” your reality, you just make choices based on the options given to you.

 I believe something else.
 I’m an open-minded skeptic who hates extremes, and I believe reality is far too complex for anyone to comprehend.
-The truth is we’re all extremely limited by our own experience, and people who blindly flock to extreme points of view are sadly misguided.
+The truth is we’re all extremely limited by our own experience, and people who blindly flock to extreme points of view appear misguided.

 So… Are Affirmations Magic?